miniclue/miniclue-ai/app/services/explanation/prompt.md

 - NEVER use markdown code blocks (```) in your response.
 - NEVER add any text before or after the JSON object.
 - Your response should start with `{` and end with `}` - nothing else.
+- IMPORTANT: If you use LaTeX in the explanation field, make sure to escape backslashes properly.
+For example, use `\\frac{1}{2}` instead of `\frac{1}{2}`.
+- IMPORTANT: If you use quotes within strings, escape them with backslash: `\"text\"`.
+- IMPORTANT: Do not use any special characters that could break JSON parsing.